4 Tips to Help You Think and Act Differently

 Use Your Time Wisely

-Everyone Understands Why Your Focus Is Where It Is
+Help Everyone Understand Why Your Focus Is Where It Is

 When your family sees the sensible ways you spend your time, they will understand why your focus is where it is.